 I am an expert in the history of political thought, and specialise generally in Northern Ireland.
 I have also conducted research on eighteenth-century political thought, enlightenment intellectual history, ancient political thought, twentieth-century political ideas, political judgement, democracy and modern nationalism.

-Dr Sophie Harman
+Prof Sophie Harman

 I conduct research in the global politics of health and development.
 I specialise in the international politics of actors involved in governing global health from the World Bank to UN agencies to private philanthropists such as the Bill and Melinda Gates Foundation; how they interact with each other and the states and civil societies they are said to support.
 I am interested in how health financing and interventions are used as broader tools of political reform, particularly in countries in sub-Saharan Africa.